dolev461/CashForums/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+What things you need to install the software and how to install them - see requirements.txt.

-`pip install pyTelegramBotAPI`
-`pip install pymongo[srv]`
-`pip install pymongo`

 ## Deployment

 `git push heroku master`

+### Debugging

+`heroku logs --tail`

 ## Authors